belle2/basf2/online_book/computing/gbasf2.rst

         * Download the output for offline analysis.

-Gbasf2 is an extension of basf2, from your desktop to the grid.
+Gbasf2 is the command-line client for submitting grid-based basf2 jobs.
 Data and MC samples are distributed in many storage sites around the world, and the gbasf2 tools allow you to access and analyze them.

-.. seealso:: :ref:`onlinebook_computing_system`

 The same steering files used with basf2 work with gbasf2, and the usual workflow is: